Elwilo3/GTW-practice-mod/README.md

 # Get To Work Mod

-A practice mod for Get To Work that allows players to create checkpoints and teleport for easier practice.
+A practice mod for Get To Work that allows players to create checkpoints and NoCLip for easier practice.

 1. **Download and Install BepInEx:**